-The city of London does not exactly conjure up images of a serene space.
-And it’s unlikely that the places will remind you of spacious halls flowing with tranquillity.
+The City of London doesn’t quite conjure up images of a serene space.
+And it’s unlikely that the City will provoke within you thoughts of spacious halls flowing with tranquillity.
 Whether restaurant, train carriage or museum, we expect a definite throng; a swarm; an out-and-out mob of elbows and backpacks and bawling brats.

 Yet search and ye shall find.
 The capital is covered in churches… or as I like to think of them, London’s much-overlooked stained glass galleries.
 While we may not worship as much as previous generations or view parishes as the integral community hubs they once were, there is another draw within these still and silent locales.
 For as you push the heavy, towering doors; tread lightly on the cold stone slabs; breathe the heady, archaic odour of incense, you will see – especially in the golden hours of the afternoon – a kaleidoscope of colours coating the aisles and warmly grazing the pillars.
 Stained glass windows are your new reason to visit houses of prayer.

 London boasts an array of churches; survivors of war and victims of fire damage.
 In 1666, there were 101 churches, of which 80 perished in the Great Fire that September.
 Subsequently, 51 were restored.
 These days, shrinking flocks and an increasingly atheist society have resulted in many a house of God diversifying.
 Musical recitals are very common indeed, but there are even circus shows and boxing classes that have made use of the beautiful and capacious surroundings a church can offer.